-- 3.2 The Planning Policy Team was unable to carry out site visits and surveys of sites with planning permission within the district at the beginning of April 2020 due to the COVID-19 pandemic lockdown.
-However, regular information has been received from Council Tax of which properties have been completed and the Council's CIL officer checks throughout the year whether planning permissions have been implemented.
+- 3.2 The Council carried out visits and surveys of sites with planning permission within the district at the beginning of April 2021.
+This was to ascertain the status of each site, in order to determine what is built and what remains outstanding.
+Regular information has also been received from the Council Tax department regarding which properties have been completed and the Council's Community Infrastructure Levy (CIL) officer checks throughout the year to see whether planning permissions have been implemented.
 All the planning permissions in the assessment are extant; any consents that have lapsed have been removed from the assessment. - 3.3 Due to COVID-19, permissions that were due to expire between entering lockdown (23/03/2020) and 31st December 2020 have had their planning permissions extended until the 31st March 2021 in line with guidance shown here.

 - 3.4 This list of permissions includes outline (in addition to full and reserved planning permissions) as the principle of development has been established, subject to reserved matters.
-In undertaking the site assessments, small sites and large sites with permission have been classified differently, this is due to the different way they have been assessed in the 2020 SHLAA, with small sites being assessed in less detail than the large sites. - 3.5 All sites in the supply which have not yet started or have stalled have been assessed to determine their deliverability through the SHLAA.
+In undertaking the site assessments, small sites and large sites with permission have been classified differently, this is due to the different way they have been assessed in the 2021 SHLAA, with small sites being assessed in less detail than the large sites. - 3.5 All sites in the supply which have not yet started or have stalled have been assessed to determine their deliverability through the SHLAA.
 The viability of each site was discussed with the landowner or the agent to determine when they would expect to be on site.
 It was also identified (in the case of allocated sites) if there are plans to submit a planning application and what the timescale for submission would be.
 This information has been used to determine which of these sites are included within the 5-year housing land supply and which are pushed back into years 6-10, 11-15, or are classed as undeliverable.